JGAguado/Smart_Powermeter/docs/source/programming.rst

 .. image:: images/getting_started/Flash_tool.png
     :width: 30%

+..
+Note:: Make sure that the checkbox close to the filepath is also checked!

 Arduino
 --------
 If you are still interested in programming directly with the Arduino IDE, the procedure is no